5ahmnm1920MTIN-3h/inclass-simpleScript-cs-smeerws/README.md

 # inclass-simpleScript-cs-smeerws

 ### Project description:
-This Unity 2D project serves to practice C# and to repeat C# Concepts and basics.
+This Unity 2D project serves to practice C# and to repeat C# basics.
 When pressing the subsraction button, the program takes the text from two InputFields (a and b), parse them to int, and substracts b from a.

 ### Development platform: